 1. Use common “web” sense.

-Follow the same best practices you do when accessing email from your personal computer or browsing the Internet.
+same best practices you do when browsing the internet or checking

 For example, don’t click on any link sent via email or text from people you don't know.
 While the link may appear to be legitimate, it may actually send you to a malicious website.
 Also be careful about opening files and/or downloading applications from sites you aren’t familiar with.

 - Review your device’s user manual so you can better understand what security options are available on your phone.

 - Take advantage of third-party authentication functionality within the apps that you use when available in order to add another layer of security.

 - Disable your Bluetooth connection when it's not in use to prevent attackers from taking advantage of that connection and downloading malicious code to your device.